Named Entity Recognition (NER)

 Application of Named Entity Recognition?

-Library we can use?
+The library we can use?

-1. SpaCy 2.
-Natural language Toolkit (NLTK)
+2. Natural Language Toolkit (NLTK)

 1. Installing Spacy

-Install Spacy by “pip install spacy” command.
+Install Spacy by the “pip install spacy” command.
 For Mac use “pip3 install -U space”.
 If you are stuck and the above install method is not working for you.
 You can refer to this “click here” for more help.

-2. Installing other dependency
+2. Installing other dependencies

 Run this command “python -m spacy download en-core_web_sm”.
 For Mac use “python3 -m spacy download en_core_web_sm”.
 Both of them are almost the same use whichever works for you.